Comprehensive Vendor Risk Management (VRM): How to Conduct a Cyber Security Risk Assessment

-In this step, you have to determine the likelihood of cyber attacks and their repercussions.
-What would be the economic effects of a specific data breach?
+You have to determine the likelihood of cyber attacks and their repercussions in this step.
+For example, what would be the economic effects of a specific data breach?
 Regulatory penalties?
 Legal impact and cost?
 Reputational damage?
 Business downtime?

-Assign each of these possible damages monetary values and use the input to determine a budget to mitigate each of the identified threats.
+Assign each of these possible monetary damage values and use the input to determine a budget to mitigate the identified threats.

 Step 7: Define Actions

 Depending on the risk levels and priorities, define specific actions for the responsible employees to prevent the threats.

 For example, high-level threats require quick actions, whereas, for medium-level risks, you could set a timeline to execute security measures.